10.2.2 Graduate Student Hourly Employment

 b.
 Wage rates

-There is no suggested wage scale for hourly employment for graduate students.
 When setting the hourly wage rate for a graduate student, the following may be taken into consideration:

-• The tasks required of the student, including the level of independence, judgment and expertise;
+- The tasks required of the student, including the level of independence, judgment, and expertise;

-• The student’s experience in similar work assignments;
+- The student’s experience in similar work assignments;

 c.
 Payment

-Hourly student workers must record actual hours worked in Axess Timecard each pay period.
-Each month has two pay periods: The first day of the month through the 15th and the 16th through the last day of the month.
+Hourly student workers must record actual hours worked in their Axess Timecard each pay period.
+Each month has two pay periods: The first day of the month through the 15th, and the 16th through the last day of the month.
 Paychecks are issued on the workday that falls on or immediately prior to the seventh calendar day after the end of each pay period.

 d.
 Supervision